 One thing folks often don’t fully understand is that adoption is fraught with a million hues of loss.
 There’s the loss of the child for the birth parents, most obviously, and the loss of the child’s original family, which may have happened at birth or well beyond, even into the teen years.
 Some of us adoptive parents also feel loss deeply around fertility, if we’d tried to conceive — as well as a lack of exclusivity, in a way, in the sense that there may be a set of biological parents somewhere, either close by or far away.
 So if we seem thrown off when you ask an innocent question, it’s probably because we’ve wrestled a lot with these issues already, with other parents, with our children, with our wider families.

 The idea of adoption or fostering brings up so many questions and comments, and I’ve noticed that they generally fall into certain categories.
-Here are some I’ve gotten – from relatives, complete strangers, and those in between.
+Here are some my adoptive mama friends and I have gotten – from relatives, complete strangers, and those in between.

 What they say: “I guess she looks like her dad, because she looks nothing like you.”
 Or “He’s so tan!”